MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 - Total number of wins per match

 - Goal Differential (GD) per match (Goals For per match minus Goals Against per match)

 - Away Goals Differential per Away match (Away Goals For per Away match minus Away Goals Against per Away match)

 - Away Goals For per Away match

 - Home Goals Differential per Home match (Home Goals For per Home match minus Home Goals Against per Home match)

 - Coin Toss (tie of two clubs) or Drawing of Lots (tie of three or more clubs)

-When two or more teams are tied in the standings on points, the above tiebreakers will be used until one team ranks ahead of the other(s).
+When two or more teams are tied in the standings on points (or points per game if utilized), the above tiebreakers will be used until one team ranks ahead of the other(s).

 After the winner of the MLS Regular Season Tiebreaker advances, any remaining tied clubs not advancing from the first round MLS Regular Season Tiebreaker shall again go through a second round MLS Regular Season Tiebreaker in order to determine the next advancing club.
 The MLS Regular Season Tiebreaker system will continue until qualification/seeding has been determined.